-Last Sunday, on Vladimir Putin's birthday, the Super Putin! comic book crew placed a weird statue of Russia's Prime Minister and returning President outside the former KGB building in the centre of Moscow.
+Last Sunday, on Vladimir Putin's birthday, the Super Putin! comic book crew placed a weird statue of Russia's prime minister and returning president outside the former KGB building in the center of Moscow.
 Passers-by stared at it in wonderment.
 What could it mean?
 And why was it wearing judo pyjamas?

 VICE: You’re not paid by the Kremlin to make Putin popular amongst the kids, are you?